 - Adding script code after the generated code section.
 The resulting changes in the data model are not reflected in Data manager.

-To learn more about the data load script, see Edit the data load script.
+To learn more about the data load script, see Editing load scripts.